khalid-hussain/shaheen/chap6.md

 "You liar!"
 Angela said and burst into a laughter.

-Al-Zeghel, Moosa and Al-Zeghairi were amazed at Badr bin Mughira's preparedness after seeing the map of the battlefield in the light of the morning.
+Al-Zeghel, Musa and Al-Zeghairi were amazed at Badr bin Mughira's preparedness after seeing the map of the battlefield in the light of the morning.
 Very few of the attackers were able to escape with their lives.
 Badr Bin Mughira's archers had encircled the attackers in the valleys and ditches.